Chief Dan George: 1984: Posthumous written work

 George was well known for his poetic writing style and in 1974, George wrote My Heart Soars followed by My Spirit Soars in 1983, both published by Hancock House Publishers.
 The two books were later combined to form The Best of Chief Dan George which went on to become a best seller and continues to sell well today.
 One of his better known pieces of poetry A Lament for Confederation has become one of his most widely known works.

 Death

 The Chief died at Lions Gate Hospital in North Vancouver in 1981 at the age of 82.
 He was interred at Burrard Cemetery.

-Personal life
+Family and descendants

 Dan George's granddaughter Lee Maracle was a poet, author, activist, and professor.
 His granddaughter Charlene Aleck is an actress who performed for 18 years on The Beachcombers on CBC.
-His granddaughter Joan Phillip is the BC NDP MLA for Vancouver-Mount Pleasant.
+His granddaughter Joan Phillip was the BC NDP MLA for Vancouver-Mount Pleasant.
 His great-granddaughter Columpa Bobb is an actress and poet.
 His grandson Rueben George is a writer and activist who published the book It Stops Here: Standing Up for Our Lands, Our Waters, and Our People in 2023.

 Chief Dan George's grand-nephew, Chief Jesse "Nighthawk" George, currently resides in Chesapeake, Virginia, and is the Inter-Tribal Peace Chief for the Commonwealth of Virginia.